awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platform-yaml-format.md

 *provisioner\-flavor*
 Optional\.
 The base operating system used for the AMI\.
 One of the following:
 amazon \(default\)
 Amazon Linux\.
 If not specified, the latest version of Amazon Linux when the platform is created\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/platform-yaml-format.html)
+Amazon Linux 2 isn't a supported operating system flavor\.
 ubuntu1604
 Ubuntu 16\.04 LTS
 rhel7